 Early Life and Education

-Born into a Jewish household, Albert Einstein had a keen interest in the world from an early age.
-Despite being seen as a shy and sluggish student at first, Einstein’s passion for physics and mathematics grew over his adolescence.
-After his family relocated to Munich, Einstein went to school there and found the strict educational system difficult to navigate.
+Albert Einstein was born into a Jewish family, and he had a keen interest in the world from an early age.
+Though he was perceived as a shy and sluggish student initially, Einstein’s passion for physics and mathematics grew over his adolescence.
+After his family moved to Munich, Einstein went to school there and found the strict educational system difficult to navigate.
 But he was a math and scientific whiz.

-After enrolling at the Swiss Federal Polytechnic (later ETH Zurich) in 1896, Einstein obtained a teaching certificate in mathematics and physics.
-Despite his academic excellence, Einstein first struggled to get employment as a teacher.
-Eventually, he accepted a job at the Swiss Patent Office in Bern, Switzerland, where he started formulating his most ground-breaking physics concepts.
+Enrolling at the Swiss Federal Polytechnic institute, later ETH Zurich in 1896, Einstein obtained a teaching certificate in mathematics and physics.
+For his academic excellence, it took Einstein quite some time to secure employment as a teacher.
+He eventually got employed at the Swiss Patent Office in Bern, Switzerland, where he began coming up with the most groundbreaking concepts in physics.

-Estimated Net Worth at Time of Death (1955): Approximately $1 million to $2 million (equivalent to $12 million to $20 million today, adjusted for inflation).
+Estimated Net Worth at Time of Death (1955): Approximately $1 million to $2 million (equivalent to $12 million to $20 million today)

 The Annus Mirabilis

-The most significant work of Einstein started in 1905, which is referred to as his “Annus Mirabilis” or “miracle year.”
-Each of the four pieces he submitted to the scholarly journal Annalen der Physik that year would revolutionize science.
-The most well-known of them was his Special Theory of Relativity, which established the connection between energy and mass by introducing the revolutionary equation E = mc².
-Particularly at speeds near the speed of light, this idea fundamentally altered our conception of motion, time, and space.
+The most important work from Einstein began in 1905, which people refer to as his “Annus Mirabilis” or “miracle year“.
+Each one of the four pieces he presented to the journal Annalen der Physik the same year transformed science.
+But the most familiar among them remains his Special Theory of Relativity, which joined energy and mass by introducing for the first time the revolutionary equation E = mc².
+It is particularly at speeds near the speed of light that this idea fundamentally altered our conception of motion, time, and space.

-In addition to relativity, Einstein was awarded the Nobel Prize in Physics in 1921 for his work on the photoelectric effect, which demonstrated that light behaves as both a wave and a particle.
-The development of quantum mechanics benefited greatly from this finding.
+In addition to the theory of relativity, Einstein won the Nobel Prize in Physics in 1921 for his work with the photoelectric effect, an important discovery proving light to act like a wave as well as a particle; thus, benefiting much from it is the formation of quantum mechanics.

 The General Theory of Relativity